codepr/codepr.github.io/_posts/2019-03-06-sol-mqtt-broker-p3.md

         return -ERRPACKETERR;

     /*
-     * Read remaning length bytes which starts at byte 2 and can be long to 4
+     * Read remaining length bytes which starts at byte 2 and can be long to 4
      * bytes based on the size stored, so byte 2-5 is dedicated to the packet
      * length.
      */